 October 15, 2019

 Today, the National Network to End Domestic Violence (NNEDV) commemorates the 35th anniversary of the passage of the Family Violence Prevention and Services Act (FVPSA).
-FVPSA is at the heart of our nation’s response to domestic violence, ensuring that local domestic violence shelters and programs are able to keep their doors open to serve more than 1.2 million victims and their children every year.
+FVPSA is at the heart of our nation’s response to domestic violence, ensuring that local domestic violence shelters and programs can keep their doors open to serve more than 1.2 million victims and their children every year.

 FVPSA funds nearly 1,600 community-based programs through state formula grants.
 These programs provide emergency shelter, counseling, legal assistance, crisis intervention, and domestic and dating violence prevention education.
 FVPSA is the only federal funding source dedicated to providing support to domestic violence shelters and programs.